wearisma/jobs/Full_Stack_Developer_Taipei.md

 The Full-Stack Developer will serve a vital role in designing and implementing new features and supporting existing ones.

-You will work both independently and in the team to get features completed, working on all parts of the stack designing data models, and algorithms and creating UIs.
+You will work both independently and in the team to get features completed, working on all parts of the stack designing data models, algorithms and creating UIs.

-Our tech stack includes MongoDB, Ruby, Elasticsearch, Javascript and Python and Vue.
+Our tech stack includes MongoDB, Ruby, Elasticsearch, Javascript, Python and Vue.
 We have integrations with many social platforms and sync with a massive amount of data.

 We are also constantly experimenting with AI and data analysis to create useful insights for our users.
 The most successful experiments get integrated into the product.